adam22993/DungeonsnDragons_ProjectOOP/README.md

 - **Association** - The units will be associated with each other using interactions and design patterns.
 - **Delegation** - The interactions will be delegated to the units they interact with.
 - **Dependency** - The units will be dependent on the map, and the map will be dependent on the units.
-- **Coupling** - The units will be coupled to the map, so they can interact with other units and tiles.
+- **Coupling** - We will attempt to create a low coupling between the units and the map.
+- **Cohesion** - We will attempt to create a high cohesion between the units and the map.
+Cohesion is the degree to which the elements inside a module belong together.

 We are also implementing the MVC design pattern to the project.
 A control layer is added to control the inputs and the flow of information with in the game, passing the information from the player to the model and the view.